 is a multi-tasker.
 It attaches to your windshield or one of your air vents and automatically clamps your phone when its built-in sensor detects your device.
 Furthermore, it doubles as a wireless charger when it’s connected to a power supply.
 Built-in overcharging protection ensures your battery doesn’t get damaged, and the mount automatically stops charging when your phone reaches 100 percent.

 Most phone mounts are designed to either hang from your windshield via a suction cup or clamp onto one of your air vents.falls in a different, much smaller category because it sprouts from one of your cupholders like a tulip in a pot.
 This solution has several advantages: You’ll keep a clear view of the road ahead, and you won’t risk leaving nasty glue marks on your windshield or dashboard.
 Of course, the trade-off is that you’ll have a phone rather than a drink in your cupholder.
 Bestrix’s mount fits most cars and comes with a one-year warranty.

-Vanmass claimsis more durable than others because it’s made with materials like aluminum alloys, and it features soft silicone pads.
-It was tested to withstand extreme temperatures on both ends of the thermometer, and it remains steady even on bumpy roads.
-It’s the mount you want if you’re planning an off-road expedition.
+Vanmass claims its mount ($22) is more durable than others because it’s made with materials like aluminum alloys, and it features soft silicone pads.
+It was tested to withstand extreme temperatures on both ends of the thermometer, and it remains steady even on bumpy roads.is the one you want if you’re planning an off-road expedition.
 It’s compatible with a long list of devices, and it’s backed by a one-year warranty, but note it will only hold your phone portrait-style.